DiUS/build-lights/docs/started/using_the_master_image.md

 # Using the master image

-We provide a Jessie Raspbian based master image, properly partitioned with all software already installed - you can download the [master image](https://s3-ap-southeast-2.amazonaws.com/dius-build-lights-assets/build-lights-master-20170109.img.gz) here.
+We provide a Jessie Raspbian based master image, properly partitioned with all software already installed - you can download the [master image build-2017-01-13](https://s3-ap-southeast-2.amazonaws.com/dius-build-lights-assets/build-lights-master-20170113.zip) here.
 All you need to do is unzip it and transfer the downloaded image into an SD Card.

 #### What's in the image